Kenneth Westhues

 Kenneth Westhues is a Canadian sociologist.
 He is a professor emeritus of Sociology at the University of Waterloo, where he was the chair of the department from 1975 to 1978.
 He is the author or editor of several books about workplace bullying in academia.

 Early life

 Westhues earned a PhD in Sociology from Vanderbilt University in 1970.

 Career

 Westhues was a professor of Sociology at the University of Guelph in 1971.
-He subsequently joined the Sociology at the University of Waterloo, where he was the department chair from 1975 to 1978.
+He subsequently joined the Sociology department at the University of Waterloo, where he was the department chair from 1975 to 1978.

 Westhues initially published research about the relationship between church and state.
 He subsequently published research about the hippie movement.
 Westhues authored and edited several books about workplace bullying in academia.
 His research found that vulnerability was increased by personal differences such as being a foreigner or of a different sex; by working in a post-modern field such as music or literature; financial pressure; or having an aggressive superior.
 Other factors included envy, heresy and campus politics.